ealliaume/spark-sq-kata/README.md

 ## Part1: Play with SparkSQL locally

 1. Clone this repository

 2. Each step is described and tested in the MovieKataTest class, your goal is to make those tests green

 3. If you want to cheat and see the solution, there is  git branch for that :)

 This Kata should take approximately 45 minutes, no previous Spark knowledge needed.

 ## Part2: Deploy a spark Application on AWS EMR

+This Kata should take approximately 30 minutes, no previous EMR knowledge needed.

 ### A. Look at the code